sai3097ganesh/Fractals/README.md

 Fractals are amazing.
 Like the way my advisor used to explain: A circle is an infinitely smooth shape whereas fractals are invinitely sharp.

 # A simple fractal generator
 Turns out that fractals are incredibly simple to generate.
-All you need to do is to keep track of a collection of a point moving randomly.
+All you need to do is to keep track of a point moving randomly.
 But the movement of the point is constrained, often controlled by a geometry.
 Let's take triangle for example.

 - Consider take a triangle ABC and say you are standing somewhere inside this triangle.
 - Now you pick a corner A or B or C.